Why Does My New Tattoo Look Patchy?

 If you’ve hit the patchy phase of the healing process, the most straightforward piece of advice I can give you, besides keeping up with your aftercare regimen, is to simply remember that every tattoo gets worse before it begins to look better.

-While a patchy tattoo can be worrisome for its respective owner, it’s usually a short-lived problem, and once the skin has completely regenerated over the newly-inserted ink, the tattoo will start to look exactly how you’d have initially hoped.
+While a patchy tattoo can be worrisome for its respective owner, it’s usually a short-lived problem.
+Once the skin has completely regenerated over the newly-inserted ink, the tattoo will start to look exactly how you initially hoped it would.